Intergenerational Healthy Life Center

 What is the overall building size?

-It is approximately 90,000 square foot at grade with a second floor that totals an additional 35,000 square feet that requires (with parking lot, water retention pond, rain gardens, etc.) a 10-acre site.
+It is approximately 90,000 square foot at grade with a second floor that totals an additional 35,000 square feet that requires (with parking lot, water retention pond, rain and pollinator gardens, etc.) a 10-acre site.

 What are the major building components?

 - Cardio/Fitness Equipment

 - Six lanes/25 yards